ashleybaxter/iamashley/_posts/2015-01-19-108-subscribers-later-my-email-course-experiment.markdown

 categories: business
 ---

+_[UPDATE] Due to me being a n00b with the software I'm using to feed the drip email campaign, the actual figure is 260 subscribers.
+Not 108.
+Nice!_

 Everybody encourages you to build a mailing list.
 I haven't.
 Only because I'm unsure what value I can provide.
 What's my 'thing'?
 What can _I_ bring to the table?

 In keeping with my budgeted marketing experiments for Insurance by Jack, however, I created an email course.
 I wrote about <a href="http://insurancebyjack.co.uk/survive-your-first-year-as-a-freelancer/">surviving your first year as a freelancer</a>, calling in favours from freelance friends for quotes, as well as including my own experience as a self-employed photographer.